VibeCodeAi/vibe-arena-website/README.md

 For production applications with sensitive data, consider implementing a backend server to handle API calls and keep credentials secure.

+## Google Analytics and Consent Manager

+This website integrates Google Analytics for usage tracking and a Consent Manager for GDPR compliance.
+The integration is handled by the `GoogleAnalytics` component which:

+- Sets up Google Analytics tracking with ID `G-RQW98M0DPV`
+- Implements a consent manager from consentmanager.net
+- Loads all scripts dynamically at runtime

+The implementation respects user privacy by working with the consent manager to properly handle user consent preferences for tracking.

 ## Building for Production

 To build the project for production: